cloudwiser/recognition/README.md

 See the example `config.ini` file in the repo for info on the settable parameters and what they are used for.

-At the time of writing, the script doesn't support anonymous FTP login nor check for the presence of previously uploaded image files.
-Another TODO's or...
+At the time of writing, the script doesn't support anonymous FTP login.
+Another TODO or...

 ##### Pull requests